Typical cost range

 On smaller screens, scroll sideways to read the amount and explanation columns in full.

 The table below shows the default calculator setup for a £300,000 first-time buyer purchase in England and Northern Ireland with a 10% deposit.
-It separates official charges from estimate-led costs so the live homepage exposes a clear semantic example in static HTML as well as in the interactive calculator.
+It separates official charges from estimate-led costs so you can see how the main buying costs are usually grouped before running your own figures.

-The table below shows the current default homepage cost breakdown, with one row per cost item and clear headers for type, amount and reason.
+The table below shows an example cost breakdown for a £300,000 first-time buyer, with one row per cost item and clear headers for type, amount and reason.

 | Cost item | Type | Amount | Why it applies |